๐ŸชIntro to Astronomy

 Black Hole

-• Escape velocity exceeds cc—within the event horizon, not even light can escape, making the interior causally disconnected from the outside universe
+• Within the event horizon, the escape velocity exceeds cc (the speed of light).
+Nothing, not even light, can escape, making the interior causally disconnected from the outside universe.

-• Singularity represents the theoretical endpoint of collapse, where density approaches infinity and known physics breaks down
+• The singularity is the theoretical endpoint of collapse, where density approaches infinity and known physics breaks down.
+General relativity predicts it, but a complete theory of quantum gravity would be needed to truly describe it.

 Quick Reference Table